-Term FTA Circular 4702.1B Guidance SacRT Definition maintain tribal affiliation or community attachment.
-(2) Asian, which refers to people having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
+Term FTA Circular 4702.1B Guidance SacRT Definition Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
 (3) Black or African American, which refers to people having origins in any of the Black racial groups of Africa.
 (4) Hispanic or Latino, which includes persons of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 (5) Native Hawaiian or Other Pacific Islander, which refers to people having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
-Latino, or Native Hawaiian or other Pacific Islander.
 Minority Transit Route Minority transit route means a route that has at least 1/3 of its total revenue mileage in a Census block or block group, or traffic analysis zone(s) with a percentage of minority population that exceeds the percentage of minority population in the transit service area.
 A route where 1/3 or more of the route's miles go through or alongside a minority area.
 On-Time Performance On-time performance is a measure of runs completed as scheduled.
 This criterion first must define what is considered to be "on time."
 The percentage of runs completed systemwide or on a particular route or line within the standard must be calculated and measured against the level of performance for the system.
 For example, a transit provider might define on-time performance as 95 percent of all runs system-wide or on a particular route or line completed within the allowed "on-time" window.
 On-time performance for SacRT's bus system is measured at time points.
 A bus is considered on-time if it leaves its time point between 0 and 5 minutes late.
 For the last time point on each trip, the arrival time is used instead of the leave time.
 Trains are considered on-time if they depart 0 to 5 minutes late.